scipy-conference/scipy_proceedings/papers/dillon_niederhut/paper.rst

    t = 2 * sin(x) - y + \varepsilon

 A fractional amount of values was removed from the principal feature for each of the three missingness regimes, MCAR, MAR, and MNAR.
-For data missing completely at random, this was done with np.random.choice.
+For data missing completely at random, this was done with ``np.random.choice``.
 For data missing at random and not at random, this was done by using the index of the N smallest values of the target and the principle feature, respectively.
 The amount of data removed varied between 0% (no missingness) and 50% of attested values, which is typical of the amount of missingness reported in experimental studies (50% is on the high end, more likely to be observed in longitudinal studies [sullivan-et-al-2017]_).

 Missing values were corrected using three different strategies.
-The first of these was to remove entire rows where any data is nonpresent |---| this is called listwise deletion.
+The first of these was to remove entire rows where any data is non present |---| this is called listwise deletion.
 The second was single imputation.
-We used the mean imputer from scikit-learn, but prior research shows that more complicated single imputation has the same theoretical problems.
-The third strategy was an expectation maximizatino routine implemented in impyute [impyute]_, which estimates replacements for missing values given the full information in the dataset.
+We used the mean imputer from scikit-learn, but prior research shows that more complicated single imputation (like using the per sample grouped mean) has the same theoretical problems.
+The third strategy was an expectation maximization routine implemented in impyute [impyute]_, which estimates replacements for missing values that maximize the probability of the rest of the data.

 These datasets were fit with four models |---| linear regression, lasso regression, ridge regression, and support vector regression from scikit-learn.
 For stability when generating statistical summaries, each experimental combination for datasets with less than 10,000 rows was run through ten trials.
 This resulted in a total of 3,628,800 experiments.